carlozanella/djboc/README.md

 # djboc
 Uses Selenium to collects Risk and Compliance documents from Dow Jones' risk database and prepare reports for Bank of China.
+## Installation
+1. First install the dependencies (`pipenv install --skip-lock`) and make sure a `pdf`folder exists.
+2. Download the chromedriver and put it in the directory.
+3. Use `pipenv run python creds.py` to create the creds.json file which contains the username and password to the Dow Jones website

 ## Usage
-First install the dependencies (`pipenv install --skip-lock`) and make sure a `pdf`folder exists.
-Download the chromedriver and put it in the directory.
-Then simply run
+Simply run
 ```
 pipenv run python dj.py "<name1>" "<name2>" [...]
 ```